How to Care About the Future

 If we had no eyes, would light not exist?

-It seems obvious that there might be functions of detection and cognition which we lack, which nevertheless could be experienced of conceived of.
+It seems obvious that there might be functions of detection and cognition that we lack, which nevertheless could be experienced or conceived of.

 “Just as objects of sight are said to be visible for the reason that they are seen, and objects of hearing are said to be audible for the reason that they are heard, and we do not reject visible things on the grounds that they are not heard, nor dismiss audible things because they are not seen (since each object ought to be judged by its own sense, but not by another), so, too, things considered in the mind will exist even if they should not be seen by the sight nor heard by the hearing, because they are perceived by their own criterion.” – Gorgias, On Nature